ajobart/WeatherApp/readme.md

 # Javascript Weather App
----

-This is a fully functional weaher app with HTML, CSS and Javascript using the '**OpenWeather**' [API] (https://openweathermap.org/).
+This is a fully functional weaher app with HTML, CSS and Javascript using the '**OpenWeather**' (https://openweathermap.org/).